+3.1.3.
 Committees of the Board of Directors

 The Board operates committees to increase the efficiency of the Board's operations and to provide the appropriate professional background for decision-making.
-The Committees are bodies for preparation, advising, opinion-forming and proposal-preparing support concerning issues specified in the List of Decision-making Authorities, which sets out the division of authority and responsibility between the Board and the executive management.
+The committees are preparatory, advisory, opinion-forming and proposal-preparing bodies of the Board of Directors and have prior opinion-forming rights, as set out by MOL Group's List of Decision-making Authorities, in certain questions belonging to the competency of the Board of Directors and in those which are delegated to the competency of respective executive members of the Board of Directors, as the executive management of the Company.

-The responsibilities and the order of procedure of the Committees are determined by the Board of Directors.
+The responsibilities and the rules of procedure of the committees are determined by the Board of Directors.

-The Chairman of the Board of Directors may also request the Committees to perform certain tasks.
+The Chairman of the Board of Directors may also request the committees to perform certain tasks.

-The members and chairmen of the Committees are elected by the Board of Directors.
-The majority of the committee members is non-executive and independent.
+The members and chairmen of the committees are elected by the Board of Directors.
+The majority of committee members is non-executive and independent.

-The Board allocates responsibilities to the various Committees as follows:
+The Board allocates responsibilities to the various committees as follows:

+a.
 Corporate Governance and Remuneration Committee:

-Members and dates of appointment to the Committee (professional backgrounds of members are available on Company homepage):
+Members and dates of appointment to the committee (professional CVs of members are available on the Company's website):